 If you’re a highly compensated employee of a public or private company, you may be able to build up your retirement savings well beyond your 401(k) contributions.
 Participating in your employer’s deferred compensation (DC) plan can help build significant retirement savings, but if not carefully planned it can result in unintended tax consequences or unforeseen risks.

-While we covered the basics in Deferred Compensation 101 this article dives into the key questions that BWM advisors help answer for high earners.
+While we covered the basics in Deferred Compensation 101 this article dives into the key questions that SPW advisors help answer for high earners.
 We work with San Diego and national companies who offer these options, like Qualcomm, Thermo Fisher, Illumina, and Pfizer.

-Should I save into my Deferred Compensation Plan?
+Should I Save Into my Deferred Compensation Plan?

+Deferred compensation can be a nice upfront tax benefit.
+It can also be a detriment.
+It all comes down to how you’re doing it.
 Depending on how much you make, how you’re paid (salary, bonuses, employer stock), and what it costs run your household, we’ll help you figure out how much to save and the best accounts to allocate your savings into.

 Before contributing to deferred compensation, you may have some better savings opportunities to take advantage of:

-• Employer Sponsored 401(k) – The money you contribute into your 401(k) is 100% yours, unlike contributions into your deferred compensation plan.
+- Employer Sponsored 401(k) – The money you contribute into your 401(k) is 100% yours, unlike contributions into your deferred compensation plan.

-• Health Savings Account (HSA) – This is a way to get a tax deduction now and take tax-free distributions to pay for qualified medical expenses later.
+- Health Savings Account (HSA) – This is a way to get a tax deduction now and take tax-free distributions to pay for qualified medical expenses later.

-• Backdoor Roth contribution – This provides tax free growth and eliminates unnecessary required minimum distributions later.
+- Backdoor Roth contribution – This provides tax free growth and eliminates unnecessary required minimum distributions later.

-• Mega Backdoor Roth 401(k) – This is a way to contribute up to $58,000 per year into your 401(k), based on the 2021 limits.
+- Mega Backdoor Roth 401(k) – This is a way to contribute up to $69,000 per year into your 401(k), based on the 2024 limits.

 Even without excess income to save, there are creative ways to use deferred compensation to your advantage.
-By contributing your salary to deferred compensation in years you have income from other sources, you can offset your taxable income and smoothout your tax bill.
+By contributing your salary to deferred compensation in years you have income from other sources, you can offset your taxable income and smooth out your tax bill.
 For example, you may want to recognize additional income from other sources without creating a large tax bill.
 This may be from non-qualified stock options (NQSOs) you exercised, restricted stock options that vested, or appreciated investments you sold.

 Say you have $200k of non-qualified stock options that you want to exercise without creating a large tax bill.
 You can simply exercise your NQSOs, which creates $200k of taxable income, and then defer $200k of salary to your employer’s deferred compensation plan.
 By doing this, your tax rate will be the same as it would have been (give or take) had you not exercised options or contributed to your employer’s deferred compensation plan.
 But now you’ve eliminated your single stock risk and saved into a diversified mix of investments.